Alexander-Barth/NCDatasets.jl/docs/src/experimental.md

 close(ds)
 ```

-If there is a network or server issue, you will see an error message like "NetCDF: I/O failure".
+If there is a network or server issue, you will see an error message like `NetCDF: I/O failure`.

 ## Experimental functions